David-OConnor/scipy-stack/README.rst

 this will install the non-MKL version of numpy.

 Windows users may have trouble installing
-SciPy using this package due to the absense of an official wheel; the rest of the stack should install correctly.
-Workaround: Download and install Numpy+MKL and SciPy wheels (The former is a prereq for the latter.) from Chris Gohlke's site: http://www.lfd.uci.edu/~gohlke/pythonlibs/, then install scipy-stack.
+SciPy using this package due to the absence of an official wheel; the rest of the stack should install correctly.
+Workaround: Download and install Numpy+MKL and SciPy wheels (The former is a prereq for the latter) from Chris Gohlke's site: http://www.lfd.uci.edu/~gohlke/pythonlibs/, then install scipy-stack.